 Larvae and eggs of fish are more sensitive to an increased concentration of suspended sediment than adult life stages.
-However, fish are highly mobile organisms and are likely to avoid the areas of re-suspended sediments and turbulence during the drilling operations.
+Adult fish are highly mobile organisms and are likely to avoid the areas of resuspended sediments and turbulence during the drilling operations.
 Shellfish collectively, in general, tend to have lower mobility and can be sensitive to burial by sediments.
 The risk to the water column is predicted to be very localised in nature (0.0146 km3) and the risk falls below 5% about 10 hours after the spill.
-The proposed well locations are situated within the Falkland Islands Northern Slope habitat zone (Section 5.4.5), which has been identified as an important feeding area for a number of fish species, whose abundance varies with season.
+The proposed Rhea-1 well location is situated within the Falkland Islands Northern Slope habitat zone (Section 5.4.4.1), which has been identified as an important feeding area for a number of fish species, whose abundance varies with season.
+However, the habitat is widespread in nature with a very small proportion would be influenced by a WBM spill, therefore, sensitivity is assessed as 'Low'.

-Given the localised and very short-term nature of this type of impact the overall severity to this receptor is considered to be 'Minor'.
+Given the localised and very short-term nature of this type of impact, with rapid recovery expected the overall severity to this receptor is considered to be 'Minor'.